justinlee0777/prospero/README.md

 ### Transformers

 `prospero` via both entrypoints exports basic `Transformer`s, which transform the text so that the text can be stored separately in its original form.
 Currently there are two transformers: `IndentTransformer` and `NewlineTransformer`.
+Both are exported through the `web` and `server` entry-points.

 `IndentTransformer` adds indentation to the beginning of paragraphs.
 (I personally use this for fiction.)